Boric acid is a white or clear-coloured, odourless, and tasteless compound.

 Invigorate your laundry with this cleaning agent

 Boric acid can also be used as a cleanser, stain-remover, disinfectant, deodoriser, and mould-killer.
 To remove stains and odour from clothing, simply add half a cup of it to your regular laundry load.
 You can also use this to clean your sinks, floor, bathroom, and windows.
 Put half a cup of boric acid into your toilet bowl and leave for 30 minutes.
-Not only will it remove stains, it will remove the odour too.
-To deodorise a refrigerator, sprinkle a thin layer of powder on and leave for 15 minutes.
-Then, wash the powder away and wipe dry.
+Not only will it remove stains, but it will also remove odour too.
+To deodorise a refrigerator, sprinkle a thin layer of powder on it and leave for 15 minutes.
+Then, wash the powder away and wipe it dry.

 A mixture of water, hydrogen peroxide, and boric acid can be very effective at removing mould.
 Spray this on affected areas and scrub away.
 Make sure to do this while the mould is wet, or the spores will go airborne and cause sicknesses, or transfer to another area.